You are here

 What has been achieved?

 We have delivered a raft of reforms, in addition to maintaining core business activities that ensure the high quality regulation of therapeutic goods in Australia.
 Underpinning the reforms are a range of educational resources and guidance material to support consumers, industry and health professionals.
 Some of the major reforms delivered to date include:

 - Permitted indications for listed medicines

-- Comparable overseas bodies (COBs) for complementary medicines
+- Comparable overseas bodies (COBs) for listed medicines, assessed listed medicines and registered complementary medicines

 - Proposed new notification process: registered medicines